MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_xpf_context_info.md

+#### XPF_CONTEXT_INFO_32BITCONTEXT

+The buffer contains a WHEA_X86_REGISTER_STATE structure.

+#### XPF_CONTEXT_INFO_64BITCONTEXT

+The buffer contains a WHEA_X64_REGISTER_STATE structure.

+#### XPF_CONTEXT_INFO_FXSAVE

+The buffer contains the floating point registers as saved by the FXSAVE instruction.
+For more information about the FXSAVE instruction, see the  <a href="http://go.microsoft.com/fwlink/p/?linkid=78804">Intel 64 and IA-32 Architectures Software Developer's Manual</a>.

+#### XPF_CONTEXT_INFO_32BITDEBUGREGS

+The buffer contains an array of eight 64-bit values that contain the 32-bit debug registers DR0-DR7.
+Each of the 32-bit debug registers are zero-extended to 64-bits.

+#### XPF_CONTEXT_INFO_64BITDEBUGREGS

+The buffer contains an array of eight 64-bit values that contain the 64-bit debug registers DR0-DR7.

-#### XPF_CONTEXT_INFO_UNCLASSIFIEDDATA
+#### XPF_CONTEXT_INFO_MMREGISTERS

-The buffer contains raw unformatted data.
-The number of bytes of data is specified in the RegisterDataSize member.
+The buffer contains an array of 64-bit memory mapped registers.
+The number of registers in the array is determined by dividing the size specified in the RegisterDataSize member by eight.

 ## -remarks